preciofishbone/OmniaDocs/quality-management/end-user/process-directory/index.rst

 The next step is to add details for the filter:

 + **Title**: Type part of titles to filter on.
-Example: "Dev" would show any process that has these letters in the title, for example Develop and Development.
+Example: "dev" would show any process that has these letters in the title, for example Develop and development.
 + **Owner": Type a full name or part of a name.
 + **Edition**: Select an edition number.
 + **Revision**: Select a revision number.